 A deferral means that you may suspend paying your taxes until the property is sold or you are no longer the owner.
 Even if you receive a tax exemption, you can defer the remaining balance of your taxes due.
 If you are over the income limit for exemption but not above the deferral maximum income limit of $75,000, you may elect to defer all of your taxes.

 Any deferred taxes must be repaid to the city and will include interest.
 Interest rates are changed annually and are set to the prime rate on January 1 of each year.
-The Prime Rate is 3.25%.
+The Prime Rate for 2015 is 3.25%.